-When a problem with cable modem service occurs, CCCM designs MUST have hardware and software capabilities that allow quick and accurate demarcation between:
+When a problem with cable modern service occurs, CCCM designs MUST have hardware and software capabilities that allow quick and accurate demarcation between the following problems:

-- 1. A CPE software problem.
+- 1. CPE software

-- 2. A cable modem hardware problem.
+- 2. Cable modem hardware

-- 3. A cable network problem.
+- 3. Cable network

 Additional CCCM diagnostic capabilities are also required to help avoid or shorten support calls to MSOs or equipment vendors, by leveraging CPE resources to assist the subscriber in resolving the problem themselves.
-CCCM software MUST have the ability to detect cable modem service problems, suggest possible solutions to the CPE display monitor, perhaps before the subscriber even knows there is a problem.
+CCCM software MUST have the ability to detect cable modem service problems, suggest possible solutions to the CPE display monitor, perhaps before the subscriber knows there is a problem.
 For conditions that do require a support call, CCCM software can shorten and automate support calls by displaying the failure mode before the call is placed.

-Diagnostics are an integral part of the CCCM software working set that runs on the CPE.
+Diagnostics are an integral part of the CCCM software working set that operates on the CPE.
 The install process MUST correctly install all diagnostic software components and configure them properly.
 CCCM software MUST NOT be allowed to run if the diagnostics are not present.